 The Kingston Trust raised funds to set up four Kingston Homes within the UK to provide residential and recuperative holiday stays where the older person could be looked after with the appropriate care.
 In the 1980s, Leslie Kingston realised that the Kingston Homes were not the complete answer to the problem he was trying to address.
 With only four homes in the UK, permanent residents inevitably had to relocate away from friends, family and familiar surroundings and the understandable reluctance of elderly people to relocate meant that the homes could not be utilised to their full capacity.
 The four homes were subsequently sold and the money raised, together with subsequent legacies and donations, provided the capital base which today supports the operation of the Trust in providing grants for older ileostomists.

-Leslie Kingston with George Wallace, also an ileostomist, set up an additional Charity in 1972, the Wallace-Kingston Trust, Charity Registration No: 264819, to offer financial assistance to all age groups.
+Leslie Kingston with Jack Wallace, also an ileostomist, set up an additional Charity in 1972, the Wallace-Kingston Trust, Charity Registration No: 264819, to offer financial assistance to all age groups.
 Due to lack of funds, the Charity was closed in 2004 but the concept of assisting the younger person has always been in the forefront of the Trustees’ minds.

 In 2017, the Trustees applied to the Charity Commissioners and obtained Charitable Incorporated Organisation status enabling development of the Trust’s remit.
 The Kingston Old People’s Home Fund for ileostomists, registration No: 205591, has now been closed.
 The Kingston Trust CIO, registration No.: 1173190, is now able to provide financial support to those in need, who are aged 16 years and over, and have an ileostomy or ileo-anal pouch.
 The Trust is also able to fund research projects in accordance with its constitution.